Pratikdhage48/Supply-Chain-Logistics-Analytics/README.md

 - **Logistics:** shipping cost by carrier, transportation cost by mode, shipping time by carrier, delivery route performance (revenue, cost, avg shipping/lead time, profit)
 - **Quality:** inspection status counts, average defect rate by category/supplier

-> ⚠️ See [Project Quality Review](#-project-quality-review) below — two of these queries have logic issues that should be fixed before calling this "portfolio ready."

 ## 🐍 Python Analysis

 The notebook (`Supply_Chain_&_Logistics.ipynb`) covers business problem framing, EDA, feature engineering, and a conclusion/recommendations section, using `pandas`, `numpy`, `matplotlib`, and `seaborn`.